NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 By default Unbound assumes that a user named "unbound" exists, which you can add this user with an account management tool available on your system.
 You can also disable this feature by adding ``username: ""`` in the config.
 If it is enabled, after the setup, any other user privileges are dropped and the configured username is assumed.

-Unbound comes with the :command:`unbound-checkconf` tool.
+..
+Important:: Unbound comes with the :command:`unbound-checkconf` tool.
 This tool allows you to check the config file for errors before starting Unbound.
 It is very convenient because if any errors are found it tells you where they are, which is particularly useful when Unbound is already running to avoid failure to restart due to a configuration error.

 Set up Remote Control